 Large corporations have a tough market and a continuous struggle to maintain their position and reach the top.
 With more competition in the market, the family feeling from the employees has long since diminished.
 The healthy competitive spirit is no longer healthy instead; it is merely competition.

 More and more competition also affects the system, as the employer cannot keep track of the everyday happenings between the group members.
 He or she has many other large things to focus on rather than the petty issues between the employees.
 Thus, the employer may never know who the deserving candidate for the promotion is.

 2. Individual recognition is again affected:

-Large companies or small-scale companies, both face equal amount of interaction.
+Large companies or small-scale companies, both face an equal amount of interaction.
 In large companies, the staff is enormous that makes it almost a difficult task to be heard on the other side of the table.
 Your ideas may work wonders however, they are barely ever acknowledged.

 As a result, comparatively, it is a huge task to be heard rather than think of an idea.
-On the contrary, in small-scale companies, one is heard very often however, being heard and the rigorous hard work is hardly enough to get more pay.
+On the contrary, in small-scale companies, one is heard very often however, being heard and the rigorous hard work is hard enough to get more pay.
 Due to the smaller budget, one is not able to get the dream pay or the deserving reward.

 3. Immediate decision-making is impossible:

 By the time the idea gets any recognition, it happens that the idea no more seems that effective (of course, due to some circumstances).
 This comparatively makes it harder to implement ideas even when they could have pitched well in the market.

 You might be lucky enough to land in a corporate job that provides you with more pros than cons or your luck might work well in your own business.
 There are innumerable possibilities to any decision however; the choice is still in your hand.